vladkinoman/just-my-notes/computer-science/operating-systems/linux/applications/formats-for-packaging-applications.md

 - It also allows you to use certain programs without having to dual-boot.

 - In an atomic system, where you have to reboot for updates, those flatpaks can be updated without a reboot.
 Both [Project Atomic/ostree](https://www.projectatomic.io/) and [OpenSUSE Transactional Updates](https://kubic.opensuse.org/blog/2018-04-04-transactionalupdates/) require reboots for updates.
 And just because you did not have to reboot, does not mean that you should not have rebooted.

+- Someone was amazed at how quick Flatpaks were compared to snaps on Ubuntu.

 **Cons**